-What to Give Your Dog if He Eats Packing Peanuts
+What To Give Your Dog If He Eats Packing Peanuts

 What is the risk of danger to dogs that have eaten packing peanuts?
 That depends on the type of packing peanuts they ate: the original version made from polystyrene or the newer, biodegradable kind, which are made from corn/potato starches or grains.
 The originals are potentially very dangerous when ingested; the biodegradable ones are less dangerous but can still cause choking, bowel obstruction, or other problems.
 Call your vet immediately if your dog has eaten either kind, or call the ASPCA Animal Poison Control Center at (888) 426-4435.